qianshui423/qs/README.md

 > Can't support set 'indices' when stringify.
 I think that the parameter is conflict with arrayFormat's 'indices'.

+> Can't support skip add element for arrayFormat's 'indices' when parsing.

+> Can't support set 'arrayLimit' when parsing. the implementation way does not need to rely on this.

 # Usage

 Test Case: UsageTest